CalvQ/Snake/README.md

 A quick-write of the Snake game, in Java.

-Currently 47 minutes into development.
+C1: Currently 47 minutes into development.

+C2: Finished at 1:23:35.46!